A framework used to distinguish between different national cultures and cultural dimensions, and their impact on a business setting

 The long-term orientation vs. short-term orientation dimension considers the extent to which society views its time horizon.

-- Short-term orientation shows focus on the near future, involves delivering short-term success or gratification, and places a stronger emphasis on the present than the future.
+Short-term orientation shows focus on the near future, involve delivering short-term success or gratification, and place a stronger emphasis on the present than the future.
 Short-term orientation emphasizes quick results and respect for tradition.

 Indulgence vs. Restraint

 The indulgence vs. restraint dimension considers the extent and tendency for a society to fulfill its desires.
 In other words, this dimension revolves around how societies can control their impulses and desires.